TN 101 (09-24)

 • Employees do not have to report FSA reimbursements on income tax returns.

-• Employees lose FSA funds he or she does not use by the end of the year; this is known as the “use-it-or-lose-it” rule.
+• Employees lose FSA funds they do not use by the end of the year; this is known as the “use-it-or-lose-it” rule.

 1. FSA contributions